 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 10D and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the D5500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the D5500 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the D5500 was followed by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Nikon D5500 Manual.
+Further information on the features and operation of the 10D and D5500 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Nikon D5500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 10D and the Nikon D5500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.